sourcehut-mirrors/chawan/doc/config.md

 ## Omnirule

 The omni-bar (by default opened with C-l) can be used to perform searches using omni-rules.
 These are to be specified as sub-keys to table `[omnirule]`.
 (The sub-key itself is ignored; you can use anything as long it doesn't conflict with other keys.)

+These rules also apply to URLs passed as CLI arguments, so e.g.
+`cha ddg:'search term'` works too.

 Examples: